-There are no simple and easy ways to deal with appraisal pressure.
+There’s no simple and easy way to deal with appraisal pressure.
 A major source of frustration for appraisers is the realization that clients do not have to follow USPAP.
 The ethical and performance requirements of USPAP apply only to appraisers, not to clients.
 In other words, USPAP doesn’t prohibit a mortgage broker from calling and asking you to develop an appraisal based on a predetermined value, but USPAP does prohibit you from accepting that assignment.

-When you are faced with appraisal pressure, here are some ways to manage the situation and still maintain your reputation as an ethical, unbiased appraiser.
+When you are faced with appraisal pressure, here are some strategies to manage the situation and still maintain your reputation as an ethical, unbiased appraiser.

 1. Educate your appraisal clients

 A lot of what appraisers consider pressure from clients is merely a result of the client’s lack of knowledge about appraisal standards and ethics.
 A lender might ask an appraiser to guarantee values beforehand simply because he or she is unaware that it is unethical for an appraiser to do so.

 Avoid this by explaining why you cannot guarantee a value or remove that deferred maintenance photo from your report.
 You might be surprised at your client’s response if you take the time to educate him or her.